walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vp/src/commonMain/kotlin/id/walt/verifier/openid/transactiondata/readme.md

 Two entry points in `TransactionDataRequestValidator`:

-- `validateRequestTransactionData(transactionData, typeRegistry, credentialQueriesById)` — used by the **wallet**, and by the **verifier** when a type registry is supplied at session creation.
+- `validateRequestTransactionData(transactionData, typeRegistry, credentialQueriesById)` — used by the **wallet**.
 Enforces both structural rules and that each type is in the registry.
-- `validateRequestTransactionDataStructure(transactionData, credentialQueriesById)` — structural checks only (no type registry).
-Used when a verifier has not configured transaction-data profiles.
+- `validateRequestTransactionDataStructure(transactionData, credentialQueriesById)` — used by the **verifier** when creating sessions.
+Runs structural checks only (no type registry).

 Both validate:
 - `type` is non-blank